xXanth0s/mcp_arango_typescript/article/article.md

     // Create prompt template for validation
     const promptTemplate = new PromptTemplate({
       template: `
-You are a database security expert tasked with evaluating ArangoDB AQL queries to determine if they are destructive (modifying data) or non-destructive (read-only).
+You are a database security and privacy expert tasked with evaluating ArangoDB AQL queries for three criteria:

-Please analyze the following AQL query and determine if it is destructive.
-A destructive query will INSERT, UPDATE, REPLACE, DELETE, REMOVE, CREATE, DROP, or otherwise modify data or schema.
-A non-destructive query will only READ data (RETURN, FOR, FILTER, SORT, LIMIT, etc.).
+1. Destructiveness: Determine if the query modifies data or schema
+2. Personal Data Usage: Check if the query uses personal user data in filters or conditions.
+Not included into personal user data are ids, which are always present in ArangoDB.
+3. Personal Data Exposure: Analyze if the query would return personal user data in results.

+For this validation:
+- Personal data includes user emails, names, addresses, phone numbers, or any personally identifiable information.
+The ID of a user is not personal data.
+- Pay close attention to any "users" collection references and their fields.
+The collection can still be used for other purposes than personal data, like joining with other collections.
+- Look for email, name, or similar fields being accessed or returned

-Query: {query}
+Query to analyze: {query}

 `,
       inputVariables: ["query"],